AP.6 Graduate Policies

 AP.6.7.3 Timeline Requirements

 Accelerated master's students must apply to graduate and have their degree conferred from their undergraduate program in the semester during which their final undergraduate degree requirements are fulfilled.
 Advanced standing and reserve graduate credit courses must be completed by the semester or term of graduation specified on their transition form for the accelerated degree program.
 Students in the accelerated programs must submit their transition form to their undergraduate local academic unit by the last day to add classes of their final undergraduate semester.
 Transition forms must be approved by the student's intended graduate program.
 Students should enroll in the related master's program in the academic semester or summer session that immediately follows the term of undergraduate degree conferral.
-If students elect to delay enrollment in the chosen master’s program, they can defer for up to one semester following the term of undergraduate degree conferral, subject to the constraints of their master’s program.
-Deferrals and changes to the timeline must be approved by the graduate program director.
+If students elect to delay enrollment in the chosen master’s program, they can defer for up to one semester following the term of undergraduate degree conferral, subject to the constraints of their master’s program and timely filing an updated transition form.
+Such deferrals must be approved by the graduate program director.
 Students must also adhere to all timelines specified in AP.6.5 and AP.6.9.2.
+Students who fail to follow the above timeline requirements shall not be admitted to the master’s program through the accelerated degree program pathway.
+Students may file a new admissions application to the master’s program and, after admission and enrollment, request a transfer of credits for any graduate coursework previously taken as an undergraduate student.
+See AP.6.5.2 for further information.

 AP.6.7.4 Instructions for International Students